Lego Recycling Australia ♻️: Who doesn’t love Legos, right? Kids and adults alike still play with this worldwide popular toy today.

 Lego recycling Australia

-According to the official site of Lego, recycling is very much possible!
+According to the official Lego site, recycling is very much possible!
 They stated that “we recommend passing them on to someone else.”

 Pass it down to your children if possible, as opposed to disposing of it.
-This also helps as it removes the idea of buying another set of Lego, therefore reducing the carbon print produced by you.
+This also helps as it removes the idea of buying another set of Legos, therefore reducing the carbon print you produce.

-As for the Lego bricks that didn’t make the standards, they are ground down to make new pieces of Lego bricks.
+As for the Lego bricks that didn’t meet the standards, they were ground down to make new pieces of Lego bricks.
 They also said that if your Lego recycling in Australia bricks are already worn out, they can be recycled with the rest of your household plastic.

 Recycling method